Nspboy/Nagaraj-aithal/README.md

 🌱 Currently learning: Java Full Stack - Spring Boot.

-💬 Ask me about: Java, C, Python, Web Development.
+💬 Ask me about: Java, C,  Web Development.

-📧 Contact: [your-email-here]
+📧 Contact: nagarajanagaraj.2003@gmail.com

 🛠️ My Toolkit
 Here are some of the languages and tools I work with: